faassen/bundle_example/README.md

 install it with the `-g` option as well.

 Some guides recommend you install eslint and configurations locally into a project (without `-g` and using `--save-dev`).
-We chose not to do so here, as it makes it harder to use eslint from the command line and makes editor and IDE integration more complex.
+I chose not to do that here, as it makes it harder to use eslint from the command line and makes editor and IDE integration more complex.
 On the other hand, a locally installed eslint has the benefit that everyone gets the versions of the tools automatically you need in a particular project, as you can specify them exactly in `package.json`.

 To use a locally installed eslint you must write the following on the command line from the project directory: